The final step in healing after breast cancer surgery: Restoring your breasts.

 - Dr. Afrooz gained an extensive amount of training and knowledge in reconstructive surgery at the University of Pittsburgh.

-If you have lost a portion of your breasts due to mastectomy or other causes, Dr. Paul N. Afrooz personally invites you to meet and discuss breast reconstruction.
+If you have lost a portion of your breasts due to mastectomy or other causes, Dr. Paul N. Afrooz personally invites you to meet and discuss breast reconstruction in Miami.
 Dr. Afrooz has immense training in cosmetic reconstruction of the breasts and can help you regain your confidence.
 Contact us today to schedule a consultation or to learn more.